Friday, November 21, 1975

 (Click on award to learn more).

-Patti Smith’s debut album, Horses, is “a rock record of overwhelming power” TL built on “Smith’s persona of volume, cunning and exile.”
-AZ The Observer’s Simon Reynolds called it “the spark that ignited the punk explosion.”
-WK It isn’t just considered “one of the greatest and most influential albums in…the American punk rock movement, but also of all time.”
-WK It has “been cited as a key influence on…post-punk, and alternative rock acts” like Hole, Siouxsie & the Banshees, The Smiths, and Sonic Youth.
+It has “been cited as a key influence on…post-punk, and alternative rock acts” like Hole, Siouxsie & the Banshees, The Smiths, and Sonic Youth.
 WK R.E.M.’s Michael Stipe said Smith was “his primary inspiration for becoming a musician.”
-WK “Her artistry, honesty and female empowerment paved the way for future femme rockers Liz Phair, Alanis Morrissette and PJ Harvey.”
-RV
+WK “Her artistry, honesty and female empowerment paved the way for future femme rockers Liz Phair, Alanis Morissette and PJ Harvey.”
+RV It isn’t just “one of the greatest and most influential albums in…the American punk rock movement, but also of all time.”
+WK

 “The loose, improvisatory song structures worked with her free verse to create something like a new spoken word/musical art form.’”
-AMGThe “brazen hybrid of literary smarts and feral rock” UT make for “the ultimate insider’s album,” EK “a rock critic’s dream” AMG – “Rimbaud with punk guitars.”
+AMThe “brazen hybrid of literary smarts and feral rock” UT make for “the ultimate insider’s album,” EK “a rock critic’s dream” AM – “Rimbaud with punk guitars.”
 BL It sounds like it “belongs on a syllabus for a class few people would willingly take.”
 TL

 Smith said “Horses was a conscious attempt ‘to make a record that would make a certain type of person not feel alone.
 People who were like me, different ...
 I wasn't targeting the whole world.
 I wasn't trying to make a hit record.’”
 WK